achim1/HErmes/README.md

 which file.
 In principle, `dashi.datasets.hub` proved to be suitable for the task and was used for the analysis in the first place.

-#However, while trying to improve the analysis, especially if
-#new machine learning methods should be tested (which can be interfaced with python), the `bundle` architecture came to its limits.
+[//]: #However, while trying to improve the analysis, especially if new machine learning methods should be tested (which can be interfaced with python), the `bundle` architecture came to its limits.